damies13/rfswarm/Doc/rfswarm_reporter.md

 #### Data Graph Section
 The data graph section is used for displaying graphs of test results and other metrics collected during the test.

-**Start Time** - Allows you to constrain this graph's data to a specific time range.
+**Start Time** - Allows you to constrain this graph's data to a Show graph coloursspecific time range.

 **End Time** - Allows you to constrain this graph's data to a specific time range.